Ashley Madison: Data breach

 On July 15, 2015, the site was hacked by a group known as The Impact Team.
-Claiming that its security had always been weak, the hackers claimed to have stolen personal information about the site's user base, and threatened to release names, home addresses, search histories and credit card numbers if the site was not immediately shut down.
+Claiming that its security had always been weak, the hackers claimed to have stolen personal information about the site's user base and threatened to release names, home addresses, search histories, and credit card numbers if the site was not immediately shut down.
 The demand was driven by the site's policy of not deleting users' personal information following their invoiced requests.

 The first release, validated by experts, occurred on August 18.
 Another release was made on August 20, but a 13 GB file – which allegedly contained the emails of Avid Life Media CEO Noel Biderman – was corrupted.
 This was corrected on August 21, when the Impact Team dumped Biderman's emails in a separate 19 GB file.

 Some users reported receiving extortion emails requesting 1.05 in bitcoin (approximately $225 at the time) to prevent the information from being shared with the user's significant other.
 Clinical psychologists argued that dealing with an affair in a particularly public way increases the hurt for spouses and children.
 On August 24, the Toronto Police Department spoke of "two unconfirmed reports of suicides" associated with the leak of customer profiles along with extortion attempts, offering a $500,000 reward for information leading to the arrest of the hackers.
 At least one suicide previously linked to Ashley Madison has since been reported as being due to "stress entirely related to issues at work that had no connection to the data leak".

-CEO Rob Segal said in an interview with the Wall Street Journal that the company is making ongoing investments to enhance privacy and security safeguards, including a partnership with Deloitte's cyber security team.
-Segal also announced new discreet payment options, including Skrill, Neteller and Paysafe card.
+CEO Rob Segal said in an interview with the Wall Street Journal that the company was making ongoing investments to enhance privacy and security safeguards, including a partnership with Deloitte's cyber security team.
+Segal also announced new discreet payment options, including Skrill, Neteller, and Paysafe card.